fbpx

 Manufacturing Defects

 This type of defect occurs at the manufacturing stage of the product.
-The product may have been effectively and safely designed, but a problem during the construction of the item caused it to become unsafe.
+The manufacturer may have safely designed the product, but then a problem during the manufacture or production of the item creates a hazard and makes it unsafe.
 Sometimes only specific batches of the item are affected by the defect.

 One example would be a children’s swing set that was manufactured with a crack in the chain.